bbauska/meta-react-basics/README.md

 ## 12. Transpiling JSX

-### By the end of this section (12), you will have learned how a component is built.
+By the end of this section (12), you will know how a component is built.

 Components are a nice way to build websites in React because they allow you to build more modular apps.
 However, how do you build components